ArpanK72/PredSub/README.md

 # PredSub

-Supplementary codes for the paper **"Predictive Subsampling for Scalable Inference in Networks"** by Kumar, Tang, and Sengupta.
+Supplementary codes for the paper **"Predictive Subsampling for Scalable Inference in Networks"** by Arpan Kumar, Minh Tang, and Srijan Sengupta.
 The paper is available online at [`https://arxiv.org/abs/2602.16041`](https://arxiv.org/abs/2602.16041).

 ---